 - ledipasvir-sofosbuvir (Harvoni)

 - ombitasvir-paritaprevir-ritonavir and dasabuvir (Viekira Pak)

 - glecaprevir-pibrentasvir (Mavyret)

-For all of the protease inhibitor drugs, the goal of hepatitis C treatment is sustained virologic response (SVR).
-SVR means that the amount of hepatitis virus in your system is so low that it can’t be detected 12 weeks after you finish treatment.
+This means that the amount of hepatitis virus in your system is so low that it can’t be detected in your bloodstream at

-If you achieve SVR after treatment, you can say that hepatitis C is cured.
+If you achieve SVR after treatment, it can be said that hepatitis C is cured.

 If you develop chronic hepatitis C and it leads to liver cancer or liver failure, you may need a liver transplant.
 Hepatitis C is one of the most common reasons for a liver transplant.

 A liver transplant removes a damaged liver and replaces it with a healthy one.
 However, there’s a high likelihood that the hepatitis C virus will be transmitted to the new liver in time.